Categories

 On January 12, 2024, the Federal Office of Culture (Bundesamt für Kultur, BAK) appointed Nikola Doll to head the newly established looted art and provenance research section of the Ministry in addition to heading the new secretariat of the Independent Commission for Historic Cultural Heritage.
 The newly established office assumes the role previously held by the Anlaufstelle Raubkunst des Bundesamts für Kultur.

-The Gurlitt Collection:
+The Gurlitt Collection

 The Kunstmuseum Bern established a provenance research department, headed by Dr. Nikola Doll.
 The museum hosted an exhibition entitled “Gurlitt: Status Report “Degenerated Art” – Confiscated and Sold between November 2, 2017 and March 4, 2018.
 This exhibition marked the first time that the general public had the chance to view some of Gurlitt’s objects.